Riccardo Patrese: Retirement

 As most top teams already had drivers signed for 1994, Patrese opted for retirement and brought what was then the longest F1 career in history to a conclusion.
 Patrese was invited to rejoin Williams in 1994 to fill the seat of Ayrton Senna after his fatal accident at Imola, but ultimately decided against returning to Formula One.
 A DTM test with Mercedes-Benz in July 1994 did not come to fruition either.
 In the second half of 1996, as thanks for his years of service to Williams, the team invited Patrese to test their latest car, the FW18, at Silverstone, with the Italian reportedly setting a time that would have placed him on the second row of the grid for that year's British Grand Prix.

 After this, Patrese competed in the 24 Hours of Le Mans in 1997.
 He drove a Nissan R390 GT1 for the Nissan factory team; the car was third fastest in qualifying but was forced to retire with gearbox problems.
 After retiring from racing, he took up show jumping, following in the footsteps of his daughters who have competed in the sport internationally.
 He won an Italian national amateur title before retiring from equestrianism in 2014.
 Outside of competition, he is a keen collector of model railways, in particular those manufactured by Märklin.

 In 2005 he returned to racing in the inaugural season of the Grand Prix Masters formula for retired F1 drivers.
 He finished third behind his former teammate Nigel Mansell and Emerson Fittipaldi in the sole 2005 race at Kyalami, South Africa.
 His 2006 season was less successful with a 10th-place finish at Losail in Qatar and a 6th at Silverstone.

 Patrese's record of 257 Grand Prix entries, set in a period when a typical F1 season was limited to 16 races, stood for 15 years, surviving the Schumacher era when Michael Schumacher retired on 250 race entries.
 Rubens Barrichello finally surpassed Patrese's total, recording his 258th Grand Prix entry at the 2008 Turkish Grand Prix.
 As part of the "handover", Patrese tested a Honda RA107 at Jerez on 9 September (Barrichello was driving for Honda at the time).
 Schumacher subsequently came out of retirement and became the second driver to surpass Patrese's former record.

 In July 2018 it was announced that Patrese would come out of retirement to compete at the Spa 24 Hours that month, competing in the pro-am category in a JAS Motorsport-run Honda NSX GT3 with Loïc Depailler (the son of former F1 driver Patrick Depailler), Bertrand Baguette and Esteban Guerrieri.

+Riccardo's son Lorenzo Patrese also became a racing driver alongside being a horse rider.
+He started single-seater racing in the 2020 Italian F4 Championship.